Last updated on April 23rd, 2025 at 01:05 am

-It is rare to find a sunny spring in Alberta, after a week of dry, warm(ish) weather I decided it was time to crack out the tent!
+McLean Creek Campground is a year round treasure, and outside of summer it is rarely full and always peaceful, making a perfect base to explore the trails in the area year round!
+It is rare to find a sunny spring in Alberta, after a week of dry, warm(ish) weather we decided it was time to crack out the tent!
 McLean Creek Campground seemed like a perfect option, close to home and just far enough away from a town to be a peaceful break, while still being close enough to civilization to escape if the weather got bad!

 When it came to choosing a site, we really struggled!
 McLean Creek Campground is one of the few year round front country camping options in Alberta Parks and specifically in the mountain region and Kananaskis.
-If you are looking for other options, Alberta Parks has a full list of winter campsites here.
+If you are looking for other options, Alberta Parks has a full list of winter campsites in Kananaskis here.

 What You Need To Know About McLean Creek Campground